jujusti/diverse-ml-task-queue/api/README.md

   -cert string
     	The TLS certs to serve to clients (leave blank for no TLS) -host string
-    	The hostname our server will be
+    	The hostname our server will be listening on (default "0.0.0.0") -key string